Teen back home after German spine surgery

 After her family raised £42,000 for a private operation, the 14-year-old is now recovering at home.

-Her mother said she had to "beg, borrow and steal" to fund it and its use on the NHS will now be reviewed.
+Her mother said she had to "beg, borrow and steal" to fund it and NICE said it was yet to make a decision on its use.

 The most common surgery available in the UK, known as full fusion surgery, sees metal screws attached to the vertebrae which are then connected to rods to try to correct the curve.